PiggyHunt/PigletHunt-Beamable/README.md

 ## Photon Setup

-* Track PIGGY: Hunt fiddler logs and find https://api.beamable.com/basic/notification, copy the Authorization and remove "Bearer " at the start and copy only the app id, in your **PIGGY: Hunt** application folder, navigate to **piggy-hunt_Data** and open **resource.assets** in a hex editor (such as HxD).
+* Track PIGGY: Hunt Fiddler Classic logs and find https://api.beamable.com/basic/notification, copy the Authorization and remove "Bearer " at the start and copy only the app id, in your **PIGGY: Hunt** application folder, navigate to **piggy-hunt_Data** and open **resource.assets** in a hex editor (such as HxD).
 Replace **a34b05a1-c30c-4997-93a5-5d139a87416f** with your app id.

 ---